iqtree/iqtree.github.io/doc/Command-Reference.md

 Constructing consensus tree
 ---------------------------

+IQ-TREE provides a fast implementation of consensus tree construction for post analysis:

 |Option| Usage and meaning |
 |------|-------------------|
 | -t   | Specify a file containing a set of trees. |